AudePons/Jungle/README.md

 Depending on the pages, the gallery is modified.
 Indeed, the possible actions on an image will not be the same.
 ![alt-tag](https://nsa40.casimages.com/img/2019/02/28/190228110301992548.png)
 ```
-### On the login page it is possible to :
+### On the page "index" and on the page "resulat", we have :
-  - Log in with a jungle account.
+  - The name of the photographer at the origin of the image.
-  - Create a jungle account.
+  - The number of likes.
-  - Connect with Facebook, Google or Instagram.
+  - The number of downloads.
 ```
 ### Log in - Sign in
 ![alt-tag](https://nsa40.casimages.com/img/2019/02/28/190228103140378953.png)